Linuxfabrik/monitoring-plugins/check-plugins/mysql-database-metrics/README.md

 * WARN if more than one charset is used across the text-like columns of a schema.
 * WARN if more than one collation is used across the text-like columns of a schema.
 * WARN/CRIT if a single table's combined data + index size crosses `--warning` / `--critical`.
 These thresholds are unset by default, so the top-tables list is reported without alerting unless you set them.
+* Tables dropped by `--match` / `--ignore` contribute to no aggregate and to no check, so a check filtered down to nothing reports OK.
 * `--always-ok` suppresses all alerts and always returns OK.